 Plan a Great Day Out

-For more things to sink your teeth into, Whitby Abbey's haunting remains have a packed events programme and the site was once the inspiration for Bram Stoker's Dracula.
+Whitby Abbey's haunting remains have a packed events programme and can be found just over 20 miles away.
+The site was once the inspiration for Bram Stoker's Dracula and today there's still plenty to sink your teeth into.

 English Heritage cares for over 400 historic buildings, monuments and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of empire to a Cold War bunker.
 Through these, we bring the story of England to life for over 10 million people each year.
 The English Heritage Trust is a charity, no. 1140351, and a company, no. 0744722, registered in England.